klausbrunner/sunce/docs/architecture.md

 Sunce is a high-performance command-line solar position calculator written in Rust.
 The application provides two primary commands for calculating solar coordinates and sunrise/sunset times, built around a streaming architecture that maintains constant memory usage regardless of input size.

-Sunce aims to be a drop-in replacement for the original Java project, `solarpos`.
-It's based on a similar architecture though adapted to Rust.
+Sunce provides almost-feature-parity with the original Java project, `solarpos`, while adding several enhancements like unix timestamp support and optimized coordinate range processing.
+It's based on a similar architecture though adapted to Rust's strengths.

 ## Core Architecture